 Volunteer Hours are considered when the work falls within the definition of the practice of occupational therapy as outlined in the governing legislation (Occupational Therapists Regulation).
 Depending on the occupational therapist’s role this work may include clinical or nonclinical work.

 If you feel, even with these additional activities, you will not meet the 600 hour requirement, you may apply for provisional registration for the purpose of completing a re-entry program.
-See Returning to Practice for further information on re-entry can be found here
+See Returning to Practice for further information on re-entry.

 If you have any questions, please email our registration associate at firstname.lastname@example.org.